 "Don't play dumb, Karen!"
 Camilla shrieks, losing all semblance of self-control.
 "You know the way everyone sees you!
 You're the one person in this school who still hates the idea of the Student Council, and you'll stop at nothing to sabotage our improvements!"

 "You call that an improvement?"
 I fight to keep my voice calm.
 "You want to ban Pokémon from school.
 If that's not a stupid mistake, I don't know what it is!"

 "It's safe, that's what it is!"
 Camilla shouts.
 "Pokémon are dangerous, you and I both know that!
-It's in the news every day: kids getting hurt in schoolground fights, gang wars in the big cities spiraling out of control!
+It's in the news every day: kids getting hurt in schoolground fights, gang wars in the big cities spiraling out of control, a civil war south of the border in the States!
 It's all the same, and it's happening because Pokémon are being misused, with the proper authorities powerless to stop it!
 Why do you think the teachers don't resolve disagreements any more?
 It's because now they can't do a thing if a kid with a stronger Pokémon says 'I'm right, and you're wrong!'
 A school where everything's solved with Pokémon battles?
 That's what I want to get rid of!"
 Camilla screams the last few words in my face, while I stand there refusing to flinch.
 Breathing heavily, my one-time best friend suddenly thumps me in the chest, pushing me back a step.
 It hurts, in more ways than one.